This rich meaty Bolognese Sauce is prepared in an Instant Pot in just an hour!

 - Olive oil

-- White onion, carrots, and celery – (also known as Italian soffritto)
+- White Onion, Carrots, and Celery – (also known as Italian soffrito)

 - Tomato Paste

-- Crushed (or whole tomatoes, peeled, seeded and finely chopped).
-We prefer San Marizano variety
+- Crushed or whole Tomatoes (peeled, seeded, and finely chopped).
+We prefer the San Marzano variety

-- Pasta for serving – fettucine, tagliatelle, pappardelle
+- Pasta for serving – fettucine, tagliatelle, pappardelle, tortellini or gnocchi

 Traditional Bolognese Sauce is better when you build the sauce in this order:

-- Make a “Soffritto” which is a mixture of carrots, celery, and onions that are uniformly chopped
+- Make a “Soffrito” which is a mixture of carrots, celery, and onions that are uniformly chopped in a medium dice

-- Sauté with soffritto with olive oil until soft and translucent.
-Soffritto is an important building block in Italian cooking.
+- Sauté with soffrito with olive oil until soft and translucent.
+Soffrito is an important building block in Italian cooking.

 - Add the diced pancetta and lightly brown.
 This will really deepen the flavor of the sauce.

-- Add the ground pork and ground beef.
-Once you’ve add the ground meats season well with salt and pepper and cook until most of the juices have evaporated and the meat is lightly browned.
+- Add the ground pork and ground beef and season well with salt and pepper.
+Cook until most of the juices have evaporated and the meat is lightly browned.

 - Pour in the red wine.
-Be sure to deglaze with the wine by scraping up any of the brown bits on the bottom of the pan.
-Don’t skip this step because those brown bits are full of flavor!
+Deglazing the pot with wine (scraping up any of the brown bits on the bottom of the pan) adds a lot of flavor.
+Don’t skip this step because those brown bits are packed with flavor!
 Simmer until the wine is mostly evaporated.

-- Before you pressurize in the Instant Pot you will need to add the liquids – crushed tomatoes, water, and parsley.
+- Before pressurizing in the Instant Pot add the additional liquids – crushed tomatoes and water, as well as half the parsley.